 Otherwise, you're generally fine to just grease the sides and use a piece of parchment on the bottom.
-Parchment paper is great for the bottoms of flat pans, like round cake pans and loaf pans.
+Parchment paper (or a substitute) is great for the bottoms of flat pans, like round cake pans and loaf pans.
 Obviously you can't use parchment on molded pans like Bundt pans, but we'll talk about those in a moment.

 When Not to Use Flour

 Because flouring the pan can leave a floury residue on the surface of the finished cake, you might not want to use flour if the finished cake will be served naked (or with some sort of clear glaze or a simple dusting of powdered sugar).
 This won't be as much of an issue if you're planning to frost the cake.

 Another case where you might not use flour, even if the recipe directs you to do so, is when you're baking brownies.
 For brownies, grease the pan as directed, and if the recipe calls for greasing and flouring, feel free to substitute cocoa powder for the flour.
 Not only will the cocoa powder add flavor, it will prevent the unsightly white crust that can form when greasing with flour.